National MP Judith Collins says John Key threw her under a bus over Oravida scandal

-National MP Judith Collins says she felt "absolutely hurt" after former Prime Minister John key stripped of the title "honourable," after she had been forced to resign shortly before the 2014 election.
+National MP Judith Collins says she felt "absolutely hurt" after former Prime Minister John Key stripped her of the title "honourable," after she had been forced to resign shortly before the 2014 election.

 She said Key had thrown her under a bus.

 She also says that she had had the permission of Key to hold meetings with Chinese officials to discuss problems with meat exports during a visit to China that later got her into hot water.
-She had discussed it with him in Koru lounge at Auckland before her visit to China in front of her senior private secretary, Megan Wallace.
+She had discussed it with him in the Koru lounge at Auckland before her visit to China, in front of her senior private secretary, Megan Wallace.

 They are some of the revelations Collins makes in a memoir to be published this week, Pull No Punches.